lilyholloway/lilyholloway.github.io/about.md

 <img src="{{ site.url }}/images/lilyholloway.jpg" alt="Lily Holloway" class="mt4 db center" /><br>

-Lily Holloway (she/they) is an English Honours student and teaching assistant at the University of Auckland.
-In her spare time, she likes to read New Zealand poetry and go to second-hand markets with her girlfriend.
+Lily Holloway (born in 1998, she/they) is a forever-queer English Honours student.
+In her spare time she enjoys reading New Zealand literature and visiting second-hand markets with her girlfriend (to collect vintage Teletubbies paraphernalia, of course).
 Her creative writing has been published in Starling, Scum, Poetry Lab Shanghai, The Pantograph Punch, Midway Journal, and other various nooks and crannies.
-This year she has been honoured to receive the Shimon Weinroth Prize in Poetry, the Kendrick Smithyman Scholarship for Poetry and second place in the Charles Brasch Young Writers' Essay Competition.
-She is an editor of Interesting Journal.
+In 2020 she was honoured to receive the Shimon Weinroth Prize in Poetry, the Kendrick Smithyman Scholarship for Poetry and second place in the Charles Brasch Young Writers' Essay Competition.
+She is an executive editor of Interesting Journal and has a chapbook forthcoming in AUP New Poets 8.

+She probably wants to be your penpal.

 Lily is based in Tāmaki Makaurau, Aotearoa.